anuragjha/cs686-blockchain-crowdfunding/README.md

 1. miner new - ask for txPool
 2. miner old - real time communicate new transaction

+Clients
-Clients use GET / to initiate client functionality Client use /signup to get a key-value pair, Client use GET /cidpage to enter key-pair After than during login use the same key pair to prove authenticity Once logged in clients can initiate a ask transaction or a promise transaction, can also send tokens directly to peer.
+1. Clients use GET / to initiate client functionality
+2. Client use /signup to get a key-value pair, Client use GET /cidpage to enter key-pair
+3. After than during login use the same key pair to prove authenticity
+4. Once logged in clients can initiate a ask transaction or a promise transaction, can also send tokens directly to peer.

 # Majors features of the Application